We may receive compensation when you click on links to products from our partners.

 If you've been rejected when you thought you were sure to get an offer, then you need to figure out went wrong and adjust your approach to be more effective and eliminate reasons why you have not been successfulTweet This

 If you’ve been rejected when you thought you were sure to get an offer, then you need to figure out went wrong and adjust your approach to be more effective and eliminate reasons why you have not been successful.

 Suggested Reading: How To Interview Like A Pro: Forty-Three Rules For Getting Your Next Job

-Another major reason for not getting a job offer is you ask the wrong questions.
+Another major reason for not getting a job offer is that maybe you asked the wrong questions (or no questions at all).
 Don’t ask about overtime and vacation too early in the process, there will be plenty of time for this in later interview stages or even once you get an offer.
 Not asking questions will make the hiring manager think that you are not excited about the position or that you don’t really want the job.
 Show excitement and confidence during the interview to increase your chances of getting an offer.

 Interviews are short in nature and you will have a limited time to communicate much to the hiring manager (why you are the best person for the job, why you will be a great fit for the company, your relevant experience, etc.).
 If you can’t get your point across somewhat quickly, you will most likely not be getting a job offer.
 Besides having the required experience and qualifications, interviewers look for a confident personality with strong communications skills.
 Practice makes perfect and you should find friends or relatives who will practice mock interviews with you.